A decade ago, an Indian woman independent and capable enough to buy her own home was a rare case. However, things have changed today.

-In any case, today’s Indian women certainly have the ability and confidence to craft their own lives, and are very much able to fulfill their dream of owning a home regardless of whether they are married or not.
+In any case, today’s Indian women certainly have the ability and confidence to craft their own lives and are very much able to fulfil their dream of owning a home regardless of whether they are married or not.

 In fact, buying a home is fast beginning to figure as a bigger priority for many Indian women than marriage.
 This is not surprising, since a self-owned home is correctly seen as the #1 security anchor in India – and the best foundation from which to make long-term life decisions.